Blindex

 Few situations could happen that will create excess collateral in the system:

 • The CR (Collateral Ratio) changed and is now smaller than before.
-As we know, the CR is a moving target based on the price stability of the BD-Stable.
+As , the CR is a moving target based on the price stability of the BD-Stable.
 As it goes down, it means we now have more collateral (BTC/ETH) reserves than needed in the system.

 • The price of the collaterals went up.
 The collateral is required to back the circulating supply of the BD-Stables.
 If the collateral (BTC/ETH) price went up, that means we have more funds than we need.